delzac/cntkx/README.md

 # CNTKx
-Deep learning library that builds on and extends Microsoft [CNTK](https://github.com/Microsoft/CNTK).
+Deep learning library that builds on and extends Microsoft Cognitive Toolkit [CNTK](https://github.com/Microsoft/CNTK).
 This library is in active development, more models and pre-built components coming soon!

 ## Installation